Raf Simons: Other interests

 Since 2000, Simons has acted as a consultant for the Cigrang Freres art collection in Belgium.
 He also collects art personally, with his private collection including works by Evan Holloway, Mike Kelley, Sterling Ruby, Cindy Sherman and Brian Calvin.
 Between October 2000 and June 2005, Simons taught fashion at the University of Applied Arts Vienna, leaving due to his growing commitments to the Jil Sander brand.

 Simons has curated a number of exhibitions including: Guided by Heroes in Hasselt, Belgium and The Fourth Sex in Florence, Italy.
 An accompanying publication to the former was released in 2003, which was edited by Simons and Francesco Bonami.
-In 2011, he also curated the three-day exhibition and event The Avant/Garde Diaries: Transmission1 in collaboration with Mercedes Benz, featuring the work of Peter Saville, Konstantin Grcic, Peter de Potter and These New Puritans.
+In 2011, he also curated the three-day exhibition and event The Avant/Garde Diaries: Transmission1 in collaboration with Mercedes-Benz, featuring works by Peter Saville, Jo-Ann Furniss, Peter de Potter, Konstantin Grcic, Begüm Sekendiz Boré, Peter Henderson, Germaine Kruip, Michael Clark and These New Puritans.

 The designer has collaborated with a number of artists in both his eponymous collections and for Jil Sander, including Franky Claeys (Raf Simons Spring–Summer 1998 Black Palms) and Peter Saville (Raf Simons Fall–Winter 2003 Closer).
 His designs have also featured the work of Pablo Picasso (Jil Sander Spring–Summer 2012) and Brian Calvin (Raf Simons Fall–Winter 2012 Run Fall Run).